karlosos/deep_learning/README.md

 ## Assignments

 1. Multi Layer Perceptron on `tf.keras`.
 Compare activation functions, optimizers, learning rates and number of epochs for MNIST.
+2. Convolution-Neural-Network on `tf.keras`.
+Compare simple architectures on MNIST dataset.
+3. Combined model - MLP and CNN.
+Real estate price prediction based on photos and numerical data.
+4. Olivetti Faces on CNN.
+5. DCGAN - generating faces of single person.

 ## Development